Common Eye Conditions

 Myopia

-Myopia (short sightedness) is when you have trouble seeing in the distance.
-There is currently no cure for myopia, however spectacles, contact lenses, orthokeratology and refractive surgery can all provide good distance vision for people with myopia.
+Myopia (short sightedness) is difficulty seeing distant objects clearly.
+There is currently no cure for myopia, however spectacles, contact lenses, orthokeratology and in some instances refractive surgery can all provide good corrected distance vision for people with myopia.

 Hyperopia

-Hyperopia (long sightedness) is when you have trouble seeing up close.
+Hyperopia (long sightedness) is when you have trouble focusing on objects up close.
 People with hyperopia often have reasonable vision in the distance, but may find that their vision is blurred or that they experience feelings of eyestrain or headaches when doing near work such as reading.

 Presbyopia

-Presbopia is a common condition that makes reading difficult with age.
-Presbyopia usually becomes noticeable between the ages of 40 and 50 as an inability to focus on near objects.
+Presbyopia is a common condition that makes reading difficult with age and usually becomes noticeable between the ages of 40 and 50 as an inability to focus on near objects.
+Presbyopia can be corrected with wearing spectacles or contact lenses.

 Astigmatism